Benito Mussolini: Gathering storm

 The new pro-German course was controversial.
 On 21 March 1939, during a meeting of the Fascist Grand Council, Italo Balbo accused Mussolini of "licking Hitler's boots" and criticized the pro-German policy as leading Italy to disaster.
-Despite some internal opposition, Mussolini's control of foreign policy ensured that dissenting voices had little impact.
-In April 1939, Mussolini ordered the Italian invasion of Albania, quickly occupying the country and forcing King Zog I to flee.
-In May 1939, Mussolini signed the Pact of Steel, a full military alliance with Germany, after securing a promise from Hitler that there would be no war for three years.
+Despite opposition, Mussolini's control of foreign policy ensured dissenting voices had little impact.
+In April 1939, Mussolini ordered the invasion of Albania; Italy had already enjoyed an unofficial protectorate over the country, and the invasion was prompted by Mussolini's desire to demonstrate his strength to his German ally.
+On 22 May 1939, Galeazzo Ciano, Italian foreign minister, signed the Pact of Steel with Germany, which sanctioned the birth of a binding Italian-German alliance.